iitbmartian/Rover_Basestation/README.md

 -- to shutdown --
 3. sudo shutdown now

-## How to setup wifi settings from a tenminal
+## How to setup wifi settings from a terminal
 1. sudo nano /etc/wpa_supplicant/
 2. wpa_supplicant.conf